franko/gsl-shell/doc/user-manual/examples.rst

      return zerR(n, m, p) * pf
   end

-Now we are just ready to draw our function, the only missing piece is the relation between ρ, φ and the cartesian coordinates but this is trivial:
+Now we are just ready to draw our function, the only missing piece is the relation between ρ, φ and the Cartesian coordinates but this is trivial:

 .. math::
    \begin{array}{ll}